Female student with a blue Spalding polo shirt sits with her laptop in a bright classroom setting

 Admission Requirements

-Students interested in a radiology tech associate degree must meet the following requirements:
+Students interested in a radiologic technology associate degree must meet the following requirements:

 Application: Complete the general application for Spalding University.